- Describe and follow appropriate reporting procedures.

 - If you suspect abuse or neglect, you can call the Childhelp National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453).
 This line is open 24 hours a day, 7 days a week and can help you find emergency resources.
 See this website: https://www.childhelp.org/hotline/

 Read and review the Case Study Reflection activity.
 Reread these scenarios in which individuals suspected Kate was being abused.
 Be sure to note the additional information about what the adults in each situation did.
-Then answer the reflection questions and share your responses with a trainer or coach.
+Then answer the reflection questions and share your responses with your trainer, coach, or FCC coordinator.
 Review the suggested responses for additional reflection.

 Because reporting requirements and procedures may vary, you must know the specific procedures for making a report in your area.
 Read and review the Reporting Plan.
 Talk to your local resource and referral agency or training and curriculum specialist for details.
 Store or post the document in an accessible area of your family child care home.

-Center for the Study of Social Policy (2020).
+Center for the Study of Social Policy (n.d.).
 Strengthening Families: A Protective Factors Framework. https://www.cssp.org/young-children-their-families/strengtheningfamilies/about#protective-factors-framework